ljpatrick/marxpaint/docs/README.txt

   Linux/Unix Users

-         Tux Paint should have placed a launcher icon in your KDE and/or GNOME menus, under 'Graphics.'
+         Tux Paint should have placed a laucher icon in your KDE and/or GNOME menus, under 'Graphics.'

          Alternatively, you can run the following command at a shell prompt